University of Florida Homepage

 Demonstrating Proficiency By Exam

-You may demonstrate proficiency by exam if you meet one of the conditions listed below:
+You may demonstrate proficiency by exam via course equivalency if you meet one of the conditions listed below:

-• Earn a passing (A-E) score on an AICE Foreign Language exam.*
+• AICE – Earn a passing (A-E) score on an AICE Foreign Language exam.*

-• Earn a 3 or higher on an AP Foreign Language exam.*
+• AP – Earn a 3 or higher on an AP Foreign Language and Culture exam.*

-• Earn a 4 or higher on an IB Foreign Language B exam.*
+• IB – Earn a 4 or higher on an IB Foreign Language B exam.*

-• Earn a score of 59 or higher on the CLEP French Language exam or a 63 or higher on the CLEP Spanish Language exam.
+• CLEP – Earn a score of 59 or higher on the CLEP French Language exam, a score of 60 or higher on the German Language exam, a 63 or higher on the CLEP Spanish Language exam or a score of 65 or higher on the CLEP Spanish with Writing exam.

-• Pass the Foreign Language Proficiency Exam for a corresponding language listed off of the Academic Resources website.
+• FLPE – Pass the Foreign Language Proficiency Exam for a corresponding language listed off of the Academic Resources website.

-NOTE: Students must have taken AP, IB, and CLEP exams before the end of their first term of enrollment at UF (Fall semester for those enrolled in summer).
+NOTE: Students must have taken AICE, AP, IB, CLEP, and DLPT exams before the end of their first term of enrollment at UF (Fall semester for those who begin enrollment in summer).

 Demonstrating Proficiency via College-level Credit from Another Institution